pycontribs/pyrax/docs/cloud_loadbalancers.md

 * A string in the format "YYYY-MM-DD HH:MM:SS"
 * A string in the format "YYYY-MM-DD"

-When both starting and ending times are specified, the resulting usage data will only include records within that time period.
+When both starting and ending times are specified, the resulting usage data only includes records within that time period.
 When only the starting time is specified, all records from that point to the present are returned.
 When only the ending time is specified, all records from the earliest up to the ending time are returned.

 ## Load Balancer Statistics
 To get the statistics for an individual load balancer, call its `get_stats()` method.
-You will get back a dictionary like this:
+You get back a dictionary like this:

     {'connectError': 0,
      'connectFailure': 0,